Strategy11/formidable-forms/readme.txt

 == Explore the Ultimate WordPress Form Solution ==

+> Formidable Forms is an awesome professional form builder.
+There is much to like about Formidable Forms.
+From the drag and drop interface to the many developer hooks for creating your own custom features, this tool suits the needs for absolute beginners to the most advanced developer and everyone in between.
+> Victor Font (Digital Business Strategist)

 Dive into the endless possibilities with Formidable, the WordPress form builder that goes beyond basic forms.
 Here's a glimpse of what you can achieve with our feature-packed plugin:

 * **Effortless Form Building**: Utilize our [drag and drop form maker](https://formidableforms.com/features/drag-drop-form-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) to craft everything from a simple email form to comprehensive quizzes or complex online applications.